hermangroup/docs/wallets/dashcore/installation-windows.rst

 .. meta::
-   :description: How to download, install and encrypt the Dash Core wallet in Windows
+   :description: How to download, install and encrypt the Historia Core wallet in Windows
-   :keywords: dash, core, wallet, windows, installation
+   :keywords: historia, core, wallet, windows, installation

-.. _dashcore-installation-windows:
+.. _historiacore-installation-windows:

 Windows Installation Guide
 ==========================

-This guide describes how to download, install and encrypt the Dash Core wallet for Windows.
+This guide describes how to download, install and encrypt the Historia Core wallet for Windows.
 The guide is written for Windows 10, but the steps should be similar for Windows XP, Vista, 7 and 8.

-Downloading the Dash Core wallet
+Downloading the Historia Core wallet
 --------------------------------

-Visit https://www.dash.org/get-dash to download the latest Dash Core wallet.
+Visit https://historia.network/get-historia to download the latest Historia Core wallet.
 In most cases, the website will properly detect which version you need.
-Click the blue **Dash Core** button to download the installer directly.
+Click the blue **Historia Core** button to download the installer directly.

 .. figure:: img/windows/106328672.png